vanng822/jcash/README.md

 ## jcash
 This project is mostly for adapting solutions out there for my personal use.
+For the size of the image you have to install GraphicsMagick (http://www.graphicsmagick.org/)

 ## Usage
 ### Howto configure